bitwes/GodotEditorHandles/README.md

 * Enable the "EditorHandles" plugin in Project Settings.

-__IMPORTANT NOTE ABOUT UPDATING__<br>
-If you are upgrading, make sure to backup your project before you test the new version.
-I think I've avoided any issues where updates could cause instances to lose property values, but I've been wrong a couple times.
-After updating you should spot check places where your instances are being used to be sure they didn't lose any properties.
-Once I'm sure that I know how to not break things I'll probably add this to the Asset Library.

 # Screenshots
 This is a node that has a `CollsionShape2D` that can be resized in another scene.
 ![image](https://github.com/user-attachments/assets/46ed3027-aafb-4828-ae1a-b148c8669833)

-Here you can multiple instances of the node above in a scene.
+Here you can see multiple instances of the node above in a scene.
 Each has different sizes for the collsion shape.
 You can also see that some properties have been hidden, which is a cool thing `EditorHandles` can do.
 ![image](https://github.com/user-attachments/assets/c88c24ca-cea3-4ca7-baa2-ec57a9be4180)